 All about the course

-Recognised by the UK Institute of Acoustics with a route to Chartered Engineer status, our BEng Acoustical and Audio Engineering degree course will shape your future career credentials.
+Recognised by the UK Institute of Acoustics, our Acoustical and Audio Engineering degree course will shape your future career credentials.

 Having the ability to apply technical detail is at the heart of engineering, and core to Salford’s values, so we embed this as a core learning objective throughout your studies.

-- In year one, you'll study a suite of introductory acoustic modules which will prepare you for your next level of study.
-Topics covered include analogue electronics, mathematics and computing, and an introduction to audio systems.
+- In year one, you will study a suite of introductory acoustic modules that will prepare you for your next study.
+Topics covered include analogue electronics, mathematics and computing, and an introduction to audio systems

-- As you progress on to year two, you'll expand your subject knowledge and follow a structured programme of acoustic modules, with subjects including digital signal processing and microphone and speaker design.
-You'll also complete a group design project, working with your course mates to fine a creative solution to a real-world issue.
+- As you progress to year two, you will expand your subject knowledge by exploring subjects such as digital signal processing and microphone and speaker design.
+You will also complete a group design project, working with your course mates to fine a creative solution to a real-world issue.
 At the end of year two, you will start your industry placement

-- Returning to Salford for your final year, you'll be able to shape your degree around your interests, selecting optional modules in areas including speech, room acoustics and noise control.
-You'll also complete experiments and project work, culminating in your individual project.
+- Returning to Salford for your final year, you can begin to shape your degree around your interests, selecting optional modules in areas such as speech, room acoustics and noise control.
+You will also complete further experiments and project work, culminating in your individual project

 This module offers an introduction to a wide range of concepts in acoustics and allows you to begin to gain skills in the practical measurement and analysis of acoustic devices and audio technologies.